juanantonio284/my_python_notes/OOP/intro_graph_problems.md

     shortestPath is a wrapper for the DFS function graph is a Digraph object
         start and end are Node objects
-        toPrint is a boolean that says whether to print or not?
+        toPrint is a boolean that says whether to print or not
     """
     return DFS(graph, start, end, [], None, toPrint)